*Last updated 19 February 2021

 All group work activities have been cancelled s for the foreseeable future.

 Click here for a full-service update – Circle Response to Covid-19

 If you have any questions, you can contact the team on –

 Phone: 0131 552 0305

-CrossReach Counselling: Lothians has temporarily suspended its service.
+CrossReach Counselling: Lothians us not accepting referrals at this time.
 Staff are working remotely and will respond to e-mails.